How to get the best DI's

 Editing

-While it is possible to move individual notes through slip-editing or quantizing to the grid with elastique audio, the best results are to get a perfect performance.
+While it is possible to move individual notes through slip-editing, quantizing, or stretching, the best possible sound is to nail the take.
 The less editing the better in every single way.
-This is precisely why we insist that the best guitarist play all the rhythm tracks.
-These tracks need to all line up with each other without any editing.
+This is precisely why we insist that the best guitarist play all the rhythm tracks for both the left and right sides.
+These tracks all need to line up with each other perfectly without any editing.
 But sometimes editing is needed and here’s your best options:

 Slip-Editing

 Most DAW’s these days have slip-editing or something similar.
 Slip editing is the process of cutting before and after a note and “slipping” the note left or right to be on time.
 This process does not affect the remaining audio, only the note or section of your choice.
-I like to slip edit notes so that the transient is on the grid but this only works if you go back and reveal the pick attack just before the transient.
-It doesn’t sound natural otherwise.
+I like to slip edit notes so that the transient is on the grid but this only works if you go back and reveal the pick attack just before the transient so it doesn't get lost.
+It just doesn’t sound natural otherwise.
 I find this process to sound better than quantizing but also more time consuming.
+And this only works if you’re editing the rest of your material similarly.
+Go check out some Joey Sturgis guitar DI editing videos on YouTube to check this technique out.

 Quantizing

-I don’t understand the algorithm that allows us to record audio in our DAWs in elastique audio for later stretching but it kicks ass.
-I use this process much more on slower rhythm guitars than faster more complicated leads.
-Depending upon the rhythm, I quantize full takes to 1/8th or ¼ notes.
-Always listen back after quantizing to make sure it’s right.
-The quantizing algorithm isn’t magic, it has it’s limitations and it’s not always right.
+I don’t understand the algorithm that allows us to record audio and then stretch it into time, but it kicks ass.
+I use this process much more on slower rhythm guitars than faster more complicated parts.
+Depending upon the tempo and signature, I quantize small sections at a time, always listening to make sure it sounds natural.
+The quantizing algorithm isn’t magic; it has it’s limitations and it’s not always right so always listen back to make sure it sounds right.
+I especially like to listen to both rhythm tracks soloed to make sure they sound tight together.